Lafia-King/Engineering-Inventory-Organizer/README.md

 1. Enable login for admin/user

-2. Add a tool to the database
+2. Add a tool to the database: This function allows our user(administrator) to add new tools to the inventory manager.
+A form containing certain parameters as tool_id, tool_name, description, purchase date, supplier details, manufacturer details,lab(which lab it would be available in) is provided and the administrator fills them in and clicks the submit button to add to the database

 3. Search for a tool